onderceylan/ckeditor-texttransform-plugin/README.md

 Text Transform Plugin for CKEDITOR
 ================================

-This is a very simple plugin which provides transforming selected texts to new cases.
+A very simple plugin which provides transforming selected text to new cases.
+You can transform selected text to uppercase, lowercase or simply capitalize that text.

 Available Transform Cases
 -------------------------